The questions you ask about coffee. Ask them about matcha.

 Our matcha is single-region from Chiran, Minamikyushu City in Kagoshima, Japan's largest tea-producing municipality responsible for 16% of Japan's tea production.
 Chiran tea has won national production awards for 5 consecutive years.

-High-quality matcha has vivid, bright green color (not pale or reddish), distinctive "covered aroma" from proper shading, rich umami with minimal bitterness.
-Cheap alternatives often show yellow or brown tones and higher astringency—which your customers will notice in taste, color, and consistency.
+High-quality matcha has vivid, bright green color (not pale or reddish), distinctive covered aroma from proper shading, rich umami with minimal bitterness.
+Cheap alternatives often show yellow or brown tones and higher astringency, which your customers will notice in taste, color, and consistency.

 Chiran matcha is grown in mineral-rich volcanic soil with pure mountain water, producing tea with rich sweetness, minimal bitterness, and vibrant emerald color.
 The region's shaded cultivation and gentle steaming preserves chlorophyll and umami.